 .

 While gaining entrepreneurial knowledge and skills (i.e., enhance EHC), expanding network, and raising capital were often reported by participants, they did not report enhancing ESC/ESE or legitimacy as one of their primary pre-entry goals (although they were mentioned in the pilot open interviews as significant goals and progress).
 Hence, we added specific questions regarding these goals in later interviews (resulting in fewer observations for these variables).
 We assessed the goal of increasing ESC by asking, “How important as a pre-entry goal for you was enhancing your confidence that you can succeed as an entrepreneur?”
 While ESE is often measured with multiple items (e.g., Chen et al., 1998), due to practical considerations, we did not want to over-burden participants.
 Such one-item assessments of ESC have been used before (e.g., Arenius & Minniti, 2005), and have been interpreted as an indicator for self-efficacy (Tominc & Rebernik, 2007).
 Participants were also asked, “How important as a pre-entry goal for you was strengthening your legitimacy as an entrepreneur?”
 Responses for both items were rated on a Likert-type scale ranging from 1 (very little) to 5 (very high).
 As these were leading questions, we expected their scores to be relatively high, but this should not have an effect on any gender differences found in the ratings.

+Review #3, Comment #4

+Further, the focus of the study is the Israeli high-tech sector.
+Thus, all arguments need to be contextualized as they refer to the women entrepreneurs' challenges and experiences in the Israeli high tech sector.
+For example, the author(s) state that "Overall, while the levels of general human capital are often higher for female entrepreneurs, the levels of the entrepreneurial human capital of female entrepreneurs tends to be lower than that of their male counterparts regarding both their educational background and relevant work experience" (p.
+3).
+However, when we look at Table 3, in the sections on education and experience, the % women in some of the categories is higher than the % men.
+Thus, the statements need to be aligned with the data, and the arguments need to be contextualized as they refer to the Israeli high-tech sector, and the setting of the study in particular.
+In the sample description on pp. 16-17, the author(s) report that women actually outnumber men in the life sciences, both with respect to education and to work experience.
+Thus, the argument should be a lot more nuanced.

+Authors’ Response

 This is true, and we now remind the reader that the data refers to entrepreneurs in Israel throughout the paper (pp. 1, 2, 3, 16, 17, 26, and 31).

 We also refer to this point in the Limitations sections (p.
 33):